SocietyForArtisticResearch/rc-pandoc-help/03-tools-1.md

 If no preview image is provided, a miniturised copy of the first page will be used.

 <div style="font-style:italic">Warning:
-Do not use the hyperlink of the pdf file to provide a direct link to the pdf ! https://media.researchcatalogue.net/rc/master/73723.pdf?t=2629205589&e=1510816850
+__Do not use the hyperlink__ of the pdf file to provide a direct link to the pdf ! https://media.researchcatalogue.net/rc/master/73723.pdf?t=2629205589&e=1510816850

-This link is temporarly generated and will become invalid.
+This link will become invalid.
 The reason for this is that the RC needs to control access (based on the exposition share status), and this is only possible with a temporary link.
 </div>

 [> see style options](#style-options)